-For a special adventure, houseboat rentals let you explore the lakes on board your own floating cabin.
-A handful of businesses rent houseboats of various sizes, complete with kitchen, living room, bedrooms, bathrooms, and in some cases, a hot tub on the deck.
-First-time “captains” don’t have to be nervous; the staff shows you how to pilot a houseboat, and are only a radio call away.
-Maps show overnight mooring sites for houseboats and other helpful navigation information.
-The houseboat sites along the lakeshores are well marked, and it’s remarkably easy to navigate with the help of the buoy markers to guide the way.
+Experienced staff show first-time “captains” how to pilot a houseboat, and are only a radio call away.
+Maps pinpoint overnight mooring sites for houseboats and other helpful navigation information.
+Houseboat sites along the lakeshore are well marked, and it’s remarkably easy to navigate with the help of the buoy markers to guide the way.

 Lodging & Camping